narqo/review-comments.nvim/README.md

 4. Run `:write` or `:w` to save and close.
 5. The saved comment appears as virtual text after the source line and is written under `<git-root>/.review-comments/`.

-For `jj diffedit`, the plugin gets the logical file path from `nvim.difftool` and resolves the Git root from Neovim's working directory.
-If Neovim changes its working directory, set the review root before startup completes:
+For `jj diffedit`, the plugin needs the logical file path from `nvim.difftool` to resolve the Git root from Neovim's working directory:

 ```toml
 [merge-tools.nvim]